-Reports indicate that a wide range of the smaller manufacturers that supply the aviation industry face steep labor shortages.
-Two years after U.S. aerospace companies shed 57,000 employees, they are having a hard time rebuilding their workforce.
-As companies like Boeing Co. gear up for a production boom that Bloomberg News calls the aviation industry's steepest ramp-up in modern aviation history, the aircraft supply chain shows signs of stress.
+Indications suggest that a vast array of smaller manufacturers servicing the aviation industry are grappling with significant labor shortages.
+Two years on from when U.S. aerospace companies let go of 57,000 employees, they are struggling to replenish their workforce.
+As companies like Boeing Co. prepare for what Bloomberg News describes as the most substantial surge in production in contemporary aviation history, signs of strain are emerging in the aircraft supply chain.

-As Bloomberg reports, approximately two-thirds of suppliers surveyed by RBC Capital Markets cite labor shortages as the biggest risk to aerospace recovery.
-Aerodynamics Advisory notes that worker shortfalls of 10% to 20% are expected, with foundries Howmet Aerospace Inc. and Precision Castparts Corp., which produce jet-engine components, reducing staff by 17% and 40%, respectively, during the downturn.
+According to Bloomberg, about two-thirds of suppliers surveyed by RBC Capital Markets identify labor shortages as the most significant hurdle to the recovery of the aerospace sector.
+The Aerodynamics Advisory predicts worker deficits of between 10% to 20%.
+During the downturn, foundries like Howmet Aerospace Inc. and Precision Castparts Corp., which manufacture jet-engine parts, reduced their workforce by 17% and 40%, respectively.

-Raytheon Technologies Corp., an Airbus and Boeing supplier, is watching shortages of welders at casting companies in its supply chain.
-As Greg Hayes, CEO of Raytheon, noted on the Q4 2021 earnings call, less than 100 of the company's 13,000 product suppliers are causing the company concern. "[B]ut it only takes one to miss a shipment."
+Raytheon Technologies Corp., a supplier to both Airbus and Boeing, is closely monitoring the shortage of welders among casting companies in its supply chain.
+As Greg Hayes, Raytheon's CEO, highlighted in the Q4 2021 earnings call, fewer than 100 of the company's 13,000 product suppliers are of concern.
+However, as he stressed, "it only takes one to miss a shipment."

-Fortunately, there are steps that suppliers can take to strengthen their labor force and more reliably serve aerospace OEMs and Tier 1 suppliers.
+Fortunately, there are measures that suppliers can adopt to bolster their labor force and serve aerospace OEMs and Tier 1 suppliers more effectively.